martinsachs/jdk8-docker-ansible/README.md

 # jdk-docker-ansible

-JDK8 and ansible(python3) in an image for use in gitlab e.g.
+JDK8 and ansible(python3) and npm in an image for use in gitlab e.g.

 ## Requirements